 Drunk Driving Section 1 (The Outing)

 David was a great guy.
 He lived in San Antonio, Texas his entire life.
 His wife and kids live right off of Callaghan and i-10 right in the middle of San Antonio, Texas.
 David works at Red McCombs Ford.
 He is good at his job.
 One day, one of the guys (Jeff) invited David to his big Bachelor party which was starting at 7:00 p.m. at the rim Stonewerks.
 When David arrived, he and the guys got a couple a beers.
 But then someone bought the guys a bottle of wine to congratulate the groom on the bachelor party.
 David had already had his couple of beers but he didn’t want to snub the wine.
-So he obliged and has his glass.
 Then, Jeff, the groom said okay, time for the next bar.
 (He chose Sugar’s)

 Drunk Driving Section 2 (More Drinks)